Docker setup¶

 FTP_HOSTING_PATH: /public_html

-Users authenticate with FTP credentials via the UI.
+Users authenticate with their FTP credentials in the UI.

 services: